Saul Friedländer: Views and opinions

 Friedländer's book, Nazi Germany and the Jews (1997) was written as a reply to Broszat's work.
+It explores the evolution and implementation of anti-Jewish policies in Nazi Germany and their impact on Jewish lives.
 The second volume, The Years of Extermination: Nazi Germany and the Jews, 1939–1945 appeared in 2007.
 Friedländer's book is Alltagsgeschichte, not of "Aryan" Germans nor of the Jewish community, but rather an Alltagsgeschichte of the persecution of the Jewish community.